 Amy McCauley is a poet, editor and performer.
-Her poetry, reviews and interviews have appeared widely in UK and international magazines, journals and anthologies.
-In 2017 Amy completed a PhD in Creative Writing and in 2018 her pamphlet OEDIPA was published by Guillemot Press.
+Her poetry, reviews and interviews have appeared widely in UK and international magazines and anthologies.
+Amy completed a PhD in Creative Writing in 2017 and her book OEDIPA was published by Guillemot Press in 2018.

-Amy works as Editor of Creative Response for MAI, a Journal of Feminism and Visual Culture.
-She has delivered workshops and seminars for Aberystwyth University, Comma Press, Edge Hill University, Nottingham Trent University and Wordpool Festival.
+Amy works as Editor of Creative Response for MAI, Journal of Feminism and Visual Culture.
+She has delivered workshops, lectures and seminars for Aberystwyth University, Comma Press, Edge Hill University, Nottingham Trent University and Wordpool Festival.

-As a performer Amy has appeared at venues and festivals including Headingley Literature Festival (Leeds), The North Wales International Poetry Festival, The Royal Exchange Theatre and The International Anthony Burgess Foundation (Manchester), The Albion Beatnik Bookshop (Oxford), The Arnolfini Gallery (Bristol), Rich Mix, Westminster Reference Library and St. Margaret's Chapel (London), Cardiff Poetry Experiment, Aberystwyth Arts Centre and the Bodmin Moor Poetry Festival (Cornwall).
+As a performer Amy has appeared at venues and festivals including: Headingley Literature Festival (Leeds), The North Wales International Poetry Festival, The Royal Exchange Theatre, The International Anthony Burgess Foundation (Manchester), The Arnolfini Gallery (Bristol), Rich Mix (London), Cardiff Poetry Experiment, Aberystwyth Arts Centre and the Bodmin Moor Poetry Festival (Cornwall).

 Awards and Prizes